nuitrcs/pythonworkshops/README.md

 <br>
 <br>
 ### <br>Python for Automation
-<br>Make your code reuseable and efficient - will cover scripts, simple parallelization, and the basics of pipelines
+Make your code reuseable and efficient - scripts, simple parallelization, and the basics of pipelines
 <br>
 <br>[Materials for working on your own computer - no Colab option](https://github.com/aGitHasNoName/PythonForAutomation)
 <br>
 <br>
 ### <br>Data Viz Basics with Matplotlib
-<br>Learn how to make custom plots in Python
+Learn how to make custom plots in Python
 <br>
 <br>[Materials for working on your own computer](https://github.com/non87/python-viz-workshop)
 <br>